Sweetwater Union High School District Data Breach Settlement

 When is the Sweetwater Union High School District data breach settlement payout date?

-Payments will be issued to approved claimants approximately 95 days after the court grants final approval of the settlement.
+The settlement administrator will issue payments to approved claimants approximately 95 days after the court grants final approval of the settlement.

 Why did this class action settlement happen?

 The class action lawsuit alleged that Sweetwater Union High School District failed to adequately protect personal and health information, resulting in a data breach in February 2023.
-Plaintiffs claimed this led to exposure of sensitive data, including Social Security numbers and health information.
+The plaintiffs claimed this led to exposure of sensitive data, including Social Security numbers and health information.

 The school district denied any wrongdoing but agreed to settle to avoid the uncertainty and expense of ongoing litigation.